-When you reset the device to factory settings, you will lose all data stored on your device including the third party apps that you have downloaded.
-SO connect your device to a computer and if it is being recognized then move all the data to the computer so that you will have a backup created for your device.
+When you reset the device to factory settings, you will lose all data stored on your device, including the third-party apps you downloaded.
+Connect your device to a computer and move the data to your desktop or laptop.

 - Now use the Volume button to highlight Factory or Factory Reset and confirm your selection with the Power button.

-The solutions we have mentioned above should work for all the Android devices.
-We have created the solutions keeping a variety of devices in mind and most of our readers have reported success in using these solutions to solve the boot problem on their devices.
+The solutions we have mentioned above should work for all Android devices.
+We have created the solutions keeping a variety of devices in mind, and most of our readers have reported success in using these solutions to solve the boot problem on their devices.